 Verification | |

 Victor: Computes the fingerprint \( \mathcal{H}(m) \) of the message \( m \).
-Computes the inverse \( \sigma_{2}^{-1} \) of \( \sigma_{2} \) with the extended Euclidean algorithm.
-Computes \( V_{1} = \mathcal{H}(m) \cdot \sigma_{2}^{-1} \: mod \: q \) and \( V_{2} = \sigma_{1} \cdot \sigma_{2}^{-1} \: mod \: q \).
+Computes the inverse \( \sigma_{2}^{-1} \) of \( \sigma_{2} \) using the extended Euclidean algorithm.
+Calculates \( V_{1} = \mathcal{H}(m) \cdot \sigma_{2}^{-1} \: mod \: q \) and \( V_{2} = \sigma_{1} \cdot \sigma_{2}^{-1} \: mod \: q \).
 Verifies that \( (g^{V_{1}} \cdot v^{V_{2}} \: mod \: p) \: mod \: q = \sigma_{1} \). |

-A trusted third party chooses the two prime numbers \( p = 467 \) and \( q = 233 \) and the generator \( g_{1} = 383 \) of the group \( \mathbb{Z}_{467} \) and computes the generator \( g = g_{1}^{(p-1)/q} \: mod \: p = 383^{(467-1)/233} \: mod \: 467 = 51 \) of order \( q = 233 \).
-Samantha chooses the secret signing key \( s = 193 \) and computes the public verification key \( v = g^{s} \: mod \: p = 51^{193}Â \: mod \: 467 = 117 \).
-She then publish her public key \( pk = (p, q, g, v) = (467, 233, 51, 117) \).
+A trusted third party chooses the two prime numbers \( p = 467 \) and \( q = 233 \), and the generator \( g_{1} = 383 \) of the group \( \mathbb{Z}_{467} \).
+The generator \( g \) of order \( q = 233 \) is computed as \( g = g_{1}^{(p-1)/q} \: mod \: p = 383^{(467-1)/233} \: mod \: 467 = 51 \).
+Samantha chooses the secret signing key \( s = 193 \) and computes the public verification key \( v = g^{s} \: mod \: p = 51^{193} \: mod \: 467 = 117 \).
+She then publishes her public key \( pk = (p, q, g, v) = (467, 233, 51, 117) \).

-The message Samantha wants to sign is \( m = \mbox{"Transfer 100 USD to Carla"} \) which she computes the fingerprint of with the SHA-1 hash function \( \mathcal{H} \): \( \mathcal{H}(m) = 84 \).
-She then chooses an ephemeral key (an unique random number) \( e = 83 \) such that \( \gcd(e, q) = \gcd(83, 233) = 1 \) and the inverse \( e^{-1} \) of \( e \) with the extended Euclidean algorithm.
-The extended Euclidean algorithm gives her the equation \( \gcd(e, q) = e \cdot \lambda + q \cdot \mu = 83 \cdot 73 + 233 \cdot (-26) = 1 \) where \( e^{-1} = \lambda \: mod \: q = 73 \: mod \: 233 = 73 \).
+The message Samantha wants to sign is \( m = \mbox{"Transfer 100 USD to Carla"} \), for which she computes the fingerprint using the SHA-1 hash function \( \mathcal{H} \): \( \mathcal{H}(m) = 84 \).
+She then chooses an ephemeral key (a unique random number) \( e = 83 \) such that \( \gcd(e, q) = \gcd(83, 233) = 1 \), and computes the inverse \( e^{-1} \) of \( e \) using the extended Euclidean algorithm.
+The extended Euclidean algorithm gives her the equation \( \gcd(e, q) = e \cdot \lambda + q \cdot \mu = 83 \cdot 73 + 233 \cdot (-26) = 1 \), where \( e^{-1} = \lambda \: mod \: q = 73 \: mod \: 233 = 73 \).

-Next she computes the signature \( (\sigma_{1}, \sigma_{2}) = (135, 110) \) where \( \sigma_{1} = (g^{e} \: mod \: p) \: mod \: q = (51^{83} \: mod \: 467) \: mod \: 233 = 135 \) and \( \sigma_{2} = (\mathcal{H}(m) + s \cdot \sigma_{1}) \cdot e^{-1} \: mod \: q = (84 + 193 \cdot 135) \cdot 73 \: mod \: 233 = 110 \).
-Finally she sends the signature \( (\sigma_{1}, \sigma_{2}) = (135, 110) \) and the message \( m \) to Victor who work in the bank.
+Next, she computes the signature \( (\sigma_{1}, \sigma_{2}) = (135, 110) \), where \( \sigma_{1} = (g^{e} \: mod \: p) \: mod \: q = (51^{83} \: mod \: 467) \: mod \: 233 = 135 \) and \( \sigma_{2} = (\mathcal{H}(m) + s \cdot \sigma_{1}) \cdot e^{-1} \: mod \: q = (84 + 193 \cdot 135) \cdot 73 \: mod \: 233 = 110 \).
+Finally, she sends the signature \( (\sigma_{1}, \sigma_{2}) = (135, 110) \) and the message \( m \) to Victor, who works at the bank.

-Victor verifies the signature by first computing the fingerprint \( \mathcal{H}(m) = 84 \) of the message as Samantha with the SHA-1 hash function \( \mathcal{H} \).
-He then computes the inverse \( \sigma_{2}^{-1} = 197 \) of \( \sigma_{2} = 110 \) using the extended Euclidean algorithm and the two values \( V_{1} = \mathcal{H}(m) \cdot \sigma_{2}^{-1} \: mod \: q = 84 \cdot 197 \: mod \: 233 \) and \( V_{2} = \sigma_{1} \cdot \sigma_{2}^{-1} \: mod \: q = 135 \cdot 197 \: mod \: 233 \).
-Finally he verifies that \( (g^{V_{1}} \cdot v^{V_{2}} \: mod \: p) \: mod \: q = (51^{5}Â \cdot 117^{33} \: mod \: 467) \: mod \: 233 = 135 \) is equal to \( \sigma_{1} = 135 \).
+Victor verifies the signature by first computing the fingerprint \( \mathcal{H}(m) = 84 \) of the message, just as Samantha did, using the SHA-1 hash function \( \mathcal{H} \).
+He then computes the inverse \( \sigma_{2}^{-1} = 197 \) of \( \sigma_{2} = 110 \) using the extended Euclidean algorithm, and the two values \( V_{1} = \mathcal{H}(m) \cdot \sigma_{2}^{-1} \: mod \: q = 84 \cdot 197 \: mod \: 233 \) and \( V_{2} = \sigma_{1} \cdot \sigma_{2}^{-1} \: mod \: q = 135 \cdot 197 \: mod \: 233 \).
+Finally, he verifies that \( (g^{V_{1}} \cdot v^{V_{2}} \: mod \: p) \: mod \: q = (51^{5} \cdot 117^{33} \: mod \: 467) \: mod \: 233 = 135 \) is equal to \( \sigma_{1} = 135 \).